Kodkollektivet/kodkollektivet.se-3.0/README.md

 6. Feature latest posts and events in /origins ✅
 7. Event calendar (controller, view, export)
 8. Think about spam
-9. Sponsors listing, forms etc
+9. Sponsors listing ✅
+10. Former sponsors / other collaborators
+11. Edit sponsors form
+12. Internal mailbox

 ### A day may come, but it is not this day
 1. Docs (with Markdown API)